The Middle School program

 previous coursework, and teacher recommendation.
 Enrichment offerings include

-Art, Music, Drama, Dance, Ethics and Service, Health, and Study Skills.
+Art, Music, Drama, Dance, Citizenship, Debate, Health, and Study Skills.
 Whenever

 students are not scheduled in a class, they are in a structured study hall.